rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 This concept of *motion without time* infers a different temporal dimension that is otherwise unavailable to man.

+Angels are immortal..

+Angels do not reproduce and thus are genderless..

-Angels are clearly not subject to time (and death) with the maleability that humans experience, allowing us to repent, instead angels experience entire ages as single instances wherein they express their will.
+Angels are clearly not subject to time (and death) with the maleability that humans experience, allowing us to repent, instead angels experience entire ages as we might experience a single moment, wherein they express their will onto an entire age.
 They cannot repent because their decisions have already been made from the beginning to the end of time.

-Similar to how we can understand that an angel is embodied in reference to God, but not embodied in reference to man -- angels exist within time in refernce to God, but not within time in reference to man.
+Similar to how we can understand that an angel is embodied in reference to God, but not embodied in reference to man -- angels exist within time in refernce to God, but outside of time in reference to man.
+This is because angels and man are created, and only God is truly timeless and eternal.

-Ultimately, We do not understand the exact nature of how angels experience time, but we do know that they do not experience it as humans (or any animals) do, maturing and growing in character, able to be redeemed.
+Ultimately, We do not understand the exact nature of how angels experience time, but we do know that they do not experience it as humans (or any animals) do, they do not mature and grow in character, and fallen angels are unable to be redeemed.